Hennops Hiking Trail & 5 interesting things to see there

 View from the trail

-Although the parking lot was quite full, and we saw a lot of people at the entrance, there weren’t many people on our trail.
+Due to its proximity to major cities and its natural beauty, the trail can become quite crowded, especially on weekends and public holidays.
+Early arrival is advised to avoid the crowds.
+When we visited, although the parking lot was quite full and we saw a lot of people at the entrance, there weren’t many people on our trail.
 The website lists the trail as easy to average but our legs definitely had a great workout.

 Hennops Hiking Trails